eflautt/ga-data-science/lessons/lesson-03/readme.md

 #### Correlation
 The correlation is a quantity measuring the extent of interdependence of variable quantities.

-**Knowledge Check:**
+> **Knowledge Check:**

-1. What is the difference between bias and variance?
+> 1. What is the difference between bias and variance?
-	- see graphic above
+	- A: see graphic above
-2. What is a commonly used metric that describes variance?
+> 2. What is a commonly used metric that describes variance?
-	- STD
+	- A: "STD"
-3. What is the formula for this metric?
+> 3. What is the formula for this metric?
-	- square root of variance
+	- A: square root of variance

 #### Context
 On many projects, descriptive statistics will be the first - and often times only - step for analysis.
 Say you need to understand the demographics of your customer base: descriptive stats will give you the answer.
 You don't necessarily need a fancy model to answer many common business questions.